 I can genuinely say it, coupled with the Apple Pencil, has been one of the best investments I’ve made.

 I use it for everything.
-I use it in coaching meetings, when I'm sketching out slide decks, workshop/ webinar plans, providing feedback on webpages, planning our almost every facet of the program and the work I do with advice firms.
+I use it in coaching meetings when I’m sketching out slide decks, workshop/ webinar plans, providing feedback on webpages, planning almost every facet of the program and the work I do with advice firms.